Meet Najia, Nahri Shahi district’s most canny businesswoman

 “I had the talent,” she says, “but I didn’t know the basics of enterprise.
 Hand in Hand Afghanistan mentors helped me establish myself, both in terms of training and funding.”

 “My life has totally changed.
-I’m no longer dependent on my husband’s income and I can easily purchase clothes and school materials and take my children to the doctor”
+I’m no longer dependent on anyone else’s income and I can easily purchase clothes and school materials and take my children to the doctor”

 Najia secured two loans – 21,000AFN (US $378) from her group then 10,000AFN (US $180) from Hand in Hand, both now paid off.
 The first went to setting up her operation, the second to diversifying her product range.